croomes/lab/README.md

 - [Ubuntu](https://ubuntu.com/download/server) - this is a pretty universal operating system that supports running all kinds of home related workloads in Kubernetes
 - [Ansible](https://www.ansible.com) - this will be used to provision the Ubuntu operating system to be ready for Kubernetes and also to install k3s
-- [Terraform](https://www.terraform.io) - in order to help with the DNS settings this will be used to provision an already existing Cloudflare domain and DNS settings

 ## :memo:&nbsp; Prerequisites

 ### :computer:&nbsp; Systems

 - One or more nodes with a fresh install of [Ubuntu Server 20.04](https://ubuntu.com/download/server).
 These nodes can be bare metal or VMs.
-- A [Cloudflare](https://www.cloudflare.com/) account with a domain, this will be managed by Terraform.
+- A [Google Cloud](https://console.cloud.google.com/) account with a domain managed in Cloud DNS.
 - Some experience in debugging problems and a positive attitude ;)

 ### :wrench:&nbsp; Tools